Kira Delmore

 Gina is a Postdoc in the lab.
 She received an NSF PRFB in Fall 2022.
 She is sponsored by Dr. Delmore and two other PIs – Drs.
 Rebecca Safran and Jochen Wolf.
 Gina studies the evolution of behavior and how behavioral traits contribute to adaptation and speciation.
 This line of inquiry has led her to work on a variety of topics throughout her Masters (University of Texas at Austin) and PhD (University of North Carolina-Chapel Hill) including sensory ecology, reinforcement, and how mating signals are responding to climate change.
 Her postdoc work studies how migration behavior contributes to speciation, including broad phylogenetic patterns and the genomic signatures of divergence across migratory divides in Barn Swallows.
 Gina is also passionate about teaching and has extensive experience and professional development in evidence-based and inclusive teaching in Biology.

-Graduate students and technicians
+Graduate students

 Sope Adeniji